Profinite automata: Substitution shifts defined by profinite automata

-Let $\theta $ be a substitution on $\Z / (p\Z) $ whose incidence matrix is also $M_p$.
-Assume that $\theta$ is {\em aperiodic}, i.e.\ that it has a fixed point which is not periodic.
-(In the case where $\theta $ has the incidence matrix $M_p$, if it is aperiodic, then none of its fixed points are periodic.)
+We say that $\theta$ is {\em aperiodic} if it has a fixed point which is not periodic.
+Let $\theta $ be any aperiodic substitution on $\Z / (p\Z) $ whose incidence matrix is $M_p$.
 Let us assume also that $\theta(0)$ starts with 0, and let $u=0\cdots$ be the fixed point starting with 0.
 Let $\mu$ be the unique measure that is preserved by $\sigma$.
-Then the measurable system $(X_u, \sigma, \mu)$ has an {\em adic} representation $(X_B, \varphi_\theta)$ which we now describe.
-Here $B$ is an infinite graph called a {\em Bratteli diagram}.
-We illustrate $B$ in Figure~\ref{Bratteli_diagram} in the case where $p=3$.
+Then the shift $(X_u, \sigma)$ has a {\em Bratteli--Vershik} representation $(X_B, \varphi_\theta)$~\cite{LV}, where $B$ is a {\em Bratteli diagram} and $ \varphi_\theta$ is a {\em Vershik map:} We briefly describe these objects.
+The Bratteli diagram $B$ is an infinite directed graph, and for our example, we illustrate $B$ in Figure~\ref{Bratteli_diagram} for the case $p=3$.